IMTEK-Simulation/meson-skeleton/README.md

 running production simulations.
 Add `--buildtype=release` or `--buildtype=debug` to "Setup options" to switch between the two.

-To run the first milestone executable, click on the dialog directly right of the green hammer in the upper right toolbar, select "milestone01", and click the green arrow right of that dialog.
+To run the executable, click on the dialog directly right of the green hammer in the upper right toolbar, select "milestone01", and click the green arrow right of that dialog.
 You should see the output in the "Run" tab, in the lower main window.